Lynk expert network

 At Inex One, we're intrigued by this move, and curious to see how it plays out.
 We firmly believe that expert networks and clients need better tech workflows, but we are curious to see if any expert network will agree to be aggregated by their competitor 🙃.
 The jury is out.

 In the meantime, see for yourself how 300+ clients work with 20+ expert networks on Inex One.

 Lynk's fundraising history

 Lynk has done a number of fundraises over the years:

-- $24m in 2021 from Brewer Lane Ventures, MassMutual Ventures, with participation from Alibaba Entrepreneurs Fund.
+$24m in January 2021, in a series B round from Brewer Lane Ventures, MassMutual Ventures, with participation from Alibaba Entrepreneurs Fund.